 Christmas Market Hours: Monday-Thursday 9 am-6 pm, Friday-Saturday 9 am-7 pm.

 I’ll be honest in that we just happened upon this one after having a delightful lunch at Etnosvet, a vegan and vegetarian restaurant our Prague Food Tour guide recommended.
 As it is off the main drag for tourists, this more local market instantly charmed us!

 This tiny market has a lot of local goodies, treats, and great Christmas decorations.

-5. Small Christmas Market next to Charles Bridge
+5. Christmas at Lesser Town next to Charles Bridge

-Obviously, as I can’t find any record of this market online, I don’t know the hours and dates, but it is likely the same as these other markets (i.e. month of December and opens around 10 am and closes around 6 or 7 pm).
+I don’t know the exact hours and dates, but it is likely the same as these other markets (i.e. month of December and opens around 10 am and closes around 6 or 7 pm).